► Polestar 2: a new Tesla Model 3 rival

 ► Coming with £40k(ish) price tag

 Well, here it is: Polestar’s second production car – the 2 saloon.
-It was originally revealed in an online-only event – and now we've seen it at the 2019 Geneva motor show.
-Regardless, the 2 is Polestar’s Tesla Model 3 rival and a rather interesting one.
+The 2 is Polestar’s Tesla Model 3 rival and a rather interesting one.
 It's a significant launch, expanding the fledgling Polestar brand into higher-volume territory, as it bids to capitalise on the world's gradual shift away from fossil fuels.

 Polestar says the 2 – or shall we say Polestar 2 – boasts an electric range in excess of 300 miles and yet prices announced thus far (in euros) points to a starting price in the UK around the £40k barrier.
 Was that the sound of EVs becoming a little more enticing?

 The Polestar 2 looks very Volvo-like to us...

 Right?
 Cast your mind back to 2016 when Volvo revealed two new concept cars named Concept 40.1 and 40.2.
 While the 40.1 was quickly turned into the chunky and loveable XC40 crossover, the 40.2 remained an enigma for some time.

 The best electric cars and EVs on sale today

 Now we know what happened.
 Polestar managed to get its cool, electrified hands on it and the Polestar 2 is almost unchanged from that first preview.
 A three-box saloon shape jacked up like a Cross Country model, slimmer 'Thor’s Hammer' headlights and a blocky wraparound rear light bar are the key design highlights.